-Flat, knobby, shaggy, plush, silky, smooth—the world of rugs is full of glorious textures, and here at Rugs USA, we celebrate them all.
-That said, with the thousands of rug styles we have to offer, it could be easy to get overwhelmed by some of the terminology and rug weave types.
-If you’ve ever wondered what hand tufted is, exactly, and how it may work in your space, this post is for you!
+What does a rug’s weave have to do with its daily use?
+Flat, knobby, shaggy, plush, silky, smooth—the world of rugs is full of glorious textures that often tie in to their weave.
+Here at Rugs USA, we celebrate them all.
+And, with the thousands of rug styles we have to offer, we’re here for you to help make rug weave types (and other terminology) more approachable.
+If you’ve ever wondered what hand tufted is, for example, and how it may work in your space, this article is the crash course that we wove together just for you!

 Note: Due to how thin flatwoven rugs can be in comparison to other weave types, it is important to place a rug pad underneath them to prevent slippage.

 Hand Tufted Rugs Are Soft, Handmade Floor Coverings

 When a rug is hand tufted, individual threads are loaded into a “tufting gun” and pushed through a canvas to create a cut and/or looped pile.
 A fabric backing is then glued to the completed design to keep the threads in place.

 Hand tufting results in a tight, yet soft feel underfoot.
 At Rugs USA, our hand-tufted rugs are usually made of wool, a resilient and naturally water resistant fiber; but some, such as our Striped Shaggy Rug, are made of synthetic fibers.